paolo-g/uillem/README.md

 You can also directly query the backend with: `http://localhost:8088/prompt?p=...`

-## Optional configuration
+## Configuration

-The `/.env` file contains configuration options for the LLM model used and UI features.
+The `/.env` file contains configuration options.

-### Selected model
+### Model

-The build comes with a stock 7B LLM, but you can plug in any model supported by llama.cpp (https://github.com/ggerganov/llama.cpp) using these env vars:
+The build comes with a stock 7B LLM, but you can plug in any model supported by llama.cpp (https://github.com/ggerganov/llama.cpp) using the `MODEL_HOST_URL` env var.

-`MODEL_HOST_URL` is the download path that curl uses to download the model.
+`MODEL_HOST_URL` is the download path that curl uses to download the model you select.

-`MODEL_FILENAME` must be set to the filename of the model downloaded from `MODEL_HOST_URL`.

-It's simple to modify the `curl` command in `/backend/backend.Dockerfile` if you need add flags to support IPFS, etc.
+`MODEL_FILENAME` is used as an internal file reference.

-### Processor resources
+### Resources

-By default, the configuration uses 5 CPU threads.
+By default, the configuration uses 5 threads.
+The number of threads and the CPU performance will affect how long results take to generate.

-`THREAD_LIMIT` can be adjusted if your CPU has more/fewer cores shareable in Docker
+`THREAD_LIMIT` should be set to match the number of CPU cores shared in Docker

-### User Interface
+### Features

 Set `ENABLE_PRESETS` to `false` to hide the preset prompts.